-(e) to monitor compliance by public sector bodies and employees with the principles set out in sections 8(1)(a), (b) and (c) and 9;
+(e) to monitor compliance by public sector bodies and employees with the principles set out in sections 8(1)(a), (b) and (c) and 9; and

-(f) subject to regulations referred to in section 98, to establish procedures of the kind referred to in section 97(1)(a);
+(f) subject to regulations referred to in section 98, to establish procedures of the kind referred to in section 97(1)(a).

-(g) to report from time to time to the Minister of the Crown responsible for a public sector body on the compliance or non-compliance by the public sector body and its employees with the principles set out in sections 8(1)(a), (b) and (c) and 9 and with public sector standards, codes of ethics and codes of conduct established or developed, as the case requires, under this subsection;

-(h) to report from time to time to each House of Parliament on —

-(i) the compliance or non-compliance by any particular public sector body or public sector bodies and its or their employees with the principles set out in sections 8(1)(a), (b) and (c) and 9 and with public sector standards, codes of ethics and codes of conduct established or developed, as the case requires, under this subsection; and

-(ii) any other matter arising in connection with the functions of the Commissioner;

-(i) to report annually to each House of Parliament on the compliance or non-compliance by public sector bodies and employees with the principles set out in sections 8(1)(a), (b) and (c) and 9 and with public sector standards, codes of ethics and codes of conduct established or developed, as the case requires, under this subsection; and

-(j) to perform such other functions as are conferred or imposed on the Commissioner by this Act.
+[(g)-(j) deleted]

 (2) The Commissioner may amend or repeal any public sector standard or code of ethics.

 (3) In establishing, amending or repealing any public sector standards, the Commissioner shall take into account the impact which those public sector standards may have on the efficiency and effectiveness of the Public Sector, and shall endeavour to minimise any adverse impact.

-(4) The Commissioner shall, before establishing, amending or repealing a public sector standard or code of ethics, consult such persons as he or she considers desirable and practicable to consult.
+[(4) deleted]

 (5) Each public sector standard and code of ethics shall be published in the Gazette.

 (6) A public sector standard or code of ethics comes into operation on the day on which it is published in the Gazette or on such later day as is specified in the public sector standard or code of ethics.